 While historically, the federal courts have been the stalwart protectors and defenders of religious freedoms in our country, today’s panel sided with the interests of the powerful gas and oil industry over the religious freedoms of the Adorers.

 The Adorers believe the Court wrongly decided this case and are exploring what remaining options they have to address this wrong.
-Thus, even though the Adorers are up against a powerful federal agency and a massive oil and gas industry with unlimited resources, the Adorers believe that their faith and religious beliefs will ultimately prevail.
+Thus, even though the Adorers are up against a powerful federal agency and a massive fossil fuel industry with unlimited resources, the Adorers believe that their faith and religious beliefs will ultimately prevail.
 At issue is nothing less than the future of our sacred earth.